Jordan Payton

 Jordan Joseph Payton (born September 1, 1993) is an American former professional football player who was a wide receiver for the Cleveland Browns in the National Football League (NFL).
 He played college football for the UCLA Bruins, ending his career as the school's leader in career receptions.
-Payton was selected by Cleveland in the fifth round of the 2016 NFL Draft.
+Payton was selected by the Browns in the fifth round of the 2016 NFL draft.

 Early life

 Payton was born in Torrance, California, in Los Angeles County to Kathy and Jerry Payton, who played linebacker at Crenshaw High.
-Payton played catch as a youngster with older brother Michael, who later played college ball at Oregon State.
+Payton played catch as a youngster with older brother Michael, who later played college football at Oregon State.
 As an eight-year-old playing Pop Warner football, Payton was a backup lineman when his mother convinced the coach to play him at wide receiver during a game which they were trailing at halftime.
 On his first play, he caught a deep pass for a touchdown.

 Payton grew up in Santa Monica, California, but attended high school in Westlake Village at Oaks Christian School.
 As a sophomore, he had 45 receptions for 1,088 yards for a 24.5-yard average and 18 touchdowns.
 He also played at defensive back and had 30 tackles and three interceptions.
 He had two games with 10 or more receptions as a junior, and finished the year with a team-leading 61 receptions for 840 yards and 9 touchdowns.
 In his senior year, he caught 61 throws for 769 yards and 10 touchdowns.

 Payton verbally committed to three other colleges before ending up with UCLA.
-As a junior, he committed to play college ball with USC, but the school was subsequently hit by National Collegiate Athletic Association (NCAA) sanctions, and Coach Pete Carroll left for the National Football League (NFL).
+As a junior, he committed to play college football with USC, but the school was subsequently hit by National Collegiate Athletic Association (NCAA) sanctions, and Coach Pete Carroll left for the National Football League (NFL).
 A senior in 2012, Payton was then set to play for California, but changed his commitment after Tosh Lupoi, one of the top recruiters in the nation, left the school for Washington.
 Payton announced on national television on ESPNU that he had decided to go to Washington, but he changed his mind again and settled on UCLA the following day.
 He took a chance on Bruins coach Jim Mora, who was hired only months earlier, and a program that USC had recently shutout 50–0.
 Payton was ranked No. 15 in the nation at wide receiver by both Scout.com and Rivals.com, and No. 29 by ESPNU.